Certified Neural Approximations of Nonlinear Dynamics: Certification of epsilon -closeness

 When splitting a hyperrectangle, it is necessary to determine along which axis the split should occur.
 We choose this axis by prioritizing input dimensions according to their contribution to the Taylor approximation error in the output.
 Specifically, we first identify input dimensions that appear in nonlinear terms of the output of interest, $f_j(x)$, by analysing the dependency graph of $f$.
 Then, for each of those dimensions \( i \), we evaluate their contribution to the approximation error by perturbing the center point \( c \) of the hyperrectangle along that dimension.
 The perturbed point, denoted \( c' \), is defined such that \( c'_l = c_l \) for all \( l \neq i \), and \( c'_i = c_i + h_i \), where \( h_i \in (0, \delta_i) \) is a small, fixed perturbation magnitude.
 For each such perturbation, we evaluate the absolute error between the first-order Taylor model and the true dynamics \( f \) at \( c' \).
 While the splitting strategy prioritizes axes based on their contribution to the Taylor remainder, the procedure is relaxed to eventually split on all axes that enter $\mathrm{N}_j(x)$ nonlinearly, as this can impact the execution time of Marabou.
 For the selected input dimension \( i \), we split the original hyperrectangle \(\mathcal{H}_{\delta}(c)\) into two smaller hyperrectangles.
 These are centered at \( c + (\delta - \delta') \) and \( c - (\delta - \delta') \), respectively, where the new radius vector \(\delta'\) is defined elementwise as:

 This effectively halves the size of the hyperrectangle along the selected axis \(i\), while keeping the width in all other dimensions unchanged.
 Since each input dimension \(x_i\) for \(i \in \{1, \ldots, n\}\) can influence each output dimension \(f_j(x)\) for \(j \in \{1, \ldots, m\}\) differently, we perform verification and refinement separately for each output dimension.
+Note that for other $L_p$-norms, we cannot decouple output dimensions as above, however, the rest of our verification procedure in this section remains applicable.

 The proposed partitioning strategy adapts the size of the hyperrectangles locally according to the nonlinearity of the function \(f(x)\) based on the dependency graph and the perturbed first-order Taylor remainder.
 As illustrated in Figure~\ref{fig:non_lipschitz}, for the component \(f_1(x)\), which is linear, a single hyperrectangle suffices to certify the \(\epsilon\)-closeness over the entire domain \(\mathcal{X}\).
 In contrast, the second component, \(f_2(x)\), contains highly nonlinear terms that necessitate finer partitioning in regions where linear approximations are no longer sufficiently tight.
 For many real-world systems, this targeted approach avoids the worst-case exponential growth and scales far more effectively than methods that cannot leverage this decoupling.
 To illustrate this, consider the Jet Engine dynamics in Appendix~\ref{app:dynamics_jet_engine}.
 The dynamics of $\dot{x}$ are coupled, yet the nonlinearity only appears in $x$, while the dynamics in $\dot{y}$ are linear.
 Our certification refinement strategy capitalizes on this, resulting in fast and efficient verification.